 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included (usually buffet breakfast/coffee and toast/bread/croissant) on all days, as well as 10 dinners.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Where no dinner is included, most places serve hearty and reasonably priced pilgrim menus.

 This walk is graded moderate and includes walks of 19km per day on average (the longest one is 30km); the terrain is flat or hilly (read more about difficulty grades).
 You will follow a mixture of dirt roads, woodland paths, minor roads and some busier roads close to the bigger towns and cities.
 The routes are generally well waymarked, and the itinerary is relatively easy to follow, but please take care at intersections.
 There will always be other walkers around in case you are looking for help.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with maps, and you can call our 24/7 local assistance phone number anytime.

 When to go

-This trip is available from the beginning of March till mid-November.
+This trip is available from mid-March till the end of October.
 The best months to visit are April – June and September – October as in summer months it may become too hot (and crowded).
 The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 Click to view travel options